adwuard/adwuard.github.io/_posts/2022-12-23-stm-32-usb-audio-development.md

 ---
 title: "USB Multi-Channel Microphone: STM32 USB Stack Development"
-excerpt: "This is a quick guide, and debug process for my development process of my USB Mic Array Project."
+excerpt: "This is a detail guide, and debug process for my development process of my USB Mic Array Project.
+Exploring the USB UAC Device Stack of STM32 Processors."
 date: 2022-09-01
 comments: true
 tags: